mattpotter234/multipeer-webcall/README.md

     Preliminary:

         * VS Code is prefered
-        * Open a 3-way split terminal or 3 individual terminals
+        * Open three separate windows in the terminal

-            1. Terminal > New Terminal
-            2. Terminal > Split Terminal
-            3. Repeat step 2

     Server-side: (terminal 1)